JohnTelford/mkdocs/docs/website_dev_stack.md

-Team members use the Website Development Stack to develop and deploy websites to the Internet.
+>Team members use the Website Development Stack to develop, deploy, and maintain websites to the Internet.

-There would be confusion and possible defects created if Team members were to directly make changes to the central project repository.
+>There would be confusion and possible defects created if Team members were to directly make changes to the central project repository.

-A solution to this problem is to have one central repository controlled by a team member gatekeeper.
+>A solution to this problem is to have one central repository controlled by a team member gatekeeper.
 Each team member [forks](git-github#fork) a copy of central project repository to their GetHub account and makes a [clone](glossary#clone) of it on their workstation.

----

-- Each developer makes changes to their repository [clone](glossary#clone).
+>Each developer makes changes to their repository [clone](glossary#clone).
 They cannot directly make changes to the central repository.

 	- Team members commit changes to their local repository clone